cryptonomicon46/SuperRare/README.md

-SupeRare.sol: SupeRare V1 contract deploed at 0x41a322b28d0ff354040e2cbc676f0320d8c8850d on mainnet.
+SupeRare.sol: SupeRare V1 contract deployed at 0x41a322b28d0ff354040e2cbc676f0320d8c8850d on mainnet.
 Which isn't ERC721 compliant, so it needs a wrapper function to do the same.

 SupeRareWrapper.sol: Implements ERC721OnReceived and performs SafeTransfer of SupeRare assets to EOA or an Eschrow contract.